prateekpunetha/prateekpunetha.dev/content/software-i-use.md

 # Image Viewer

 - **sxiv**: A hacker-friendly scriptable image viewer.
 It also supports animated GIFs, thumbnails, and slideshows.

+# Document Viewer

+- **xreader**: A simple multi-page document viewer.
+It can also display and print PostScript (PS), Encapsulated PostScript (EPS), DJVU, and DVI files.

 # Media Player